ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 #### MS-OFFICIALFILE

-**Note**    The MS-OFFICIALFILE test suite supports only the following versions of SharePoint:
+The MS-OFFICIALFILE test suite supports only the following versions of SharePoint:

 -  Microsoft Office SharePoint Server 2007